History of the Islamic Republic of Iran: Ahmadinejad's administration

 Mahmoud Ahmadinejad was elected to the presidency twice, in 2005 and 2009.
 Ahmadinejad ran for office as a conservative populist pledging to fight corruption, defend the interests of the poor, and strengthen Iran's national security.
 In 2005 he defeated former president Rafsanjani by a wide margin in the runoff, his victory credited to the popularity of his economic promises and a very low reformist voter turnout compared to the 1997 and 2001 elections.
 This victory gave conservatives control of all branches of Iran's government.

-His administration has been marked by controversy over his outspoken pronouncements against American "arrogance" and "imperialism," and description of the state of Israel as a "fabricated entity … doomed to go", and over high unemployment and inflation opponents blamed on his populist economic policies of cheap loans for small businesses, and generous subsidies on petrol and food.
+His administration has been marked by controversy over his outspoken pronouncements against American "arrogance" and "imperialism", and description of the state of Israel as a "fabricated entity ... doomed to go", and over high unemployment and inflation opponents blamed on his populist economic policies of cheap loans for small businesses, and generous subsidies on petrol and food.

 In 2009 Ahmadinejad's victory was hotly disputed and marred by large protests that formed the "greatest domestic challenge" to the leadership of the Islamic Republic "in 30 years", as well as clashes with parliament.
 Despite high turnout and large enthusiastic crowds for reformist opponent Mir-Hossein Mousavi, Ahmadinejad was officially declared to have won by a 2–1 margin against three opponents.
-Allegations of voting irregularities and protest by Mousavi his supporters were immediate and continued off and on into 2011.
+Allegations of voting irregularities and protest by Mousavi and his supporters were immediate and continued off and on into 2011.
 Some 36–72 were killed and 4000 arrested.
 Supreme Leader Ali Khamenei declared Ahmadinejad's victory a "divine assessment" and called for unity.
 He and others Islamic officials blamed foreign powers for fomenting the protest.

 However, by late 2010 several sources detected a "growing rift" between Ahmadinejad, and Khamenei and his supporters, with talk of impeachment of Ahmadinejad.
 The dispute centered on Esfandiar Rahim Mashaei, a top adviser and close confidant of Ahmadinejad, and accused leader of a "deviant current" opposing greater involvement of clerics in politics.